walles/riff/README.md

   when not to call it.
 * You can do `git diff | riff` and get reasonable output.
 * Test that we work as expected when "gem install"ed system-wide
+* Create a Rakefile that can install dependencies, build, run tests, package and optionally deploy as well.